 - 2) Let’s say a body thrives on a diet with moderate amounts of protein, but that person’s diet is very carb-heavy.
 If a body operates best when its internal environment contains protein-sourced compounds, that body cannot thrive while eating a high-carb diet.
 Why?
 It’s harder for that body to turn on the genes involved with immunity, detox, hormone production, mood and more.
 It’s is like putting gasoline in a diesel engine: if a machine is built for one kind of fuel, anything else will make it sputter and perform suboptimally.

 A recent clinical trial shows that people who receive nutrition advice tailored to their genetic profile lost 76% more weight.
-See more info on the GenoVive Genetic Test that can give you a highly-individualized insight into what nutrition is best for you.

 DNA provides powerful potential, but it’s happy to just sit around.
 Like a wise guru, it requires that your body ask it to unwind and expose the genetic code within.
 The requests your body makes of your DNA are driven by the environment.
 Most of these environment-focused requests are temporary and change along with the environment.